 The only acceptable way to dispose of human waste is to pack it out.
 Human waste pack-out kits are distributed with wilderness permits.
-In 2012, Mt.
-Whitney visitors pack out about 3.5 tons of human waste.
+Each year, Mt.
+Whitney visitors pack out almost 4 tons of human waste.

 Store food and trash in bear-proof containers.

 From Memorial Day weekend through October 31, all food, trash and scented items must be stored in bear-proof containers.
 More...